denouche/notification-gateway/README.md

 Email
 -----

-To send emails this application will use mutt, so you need to install it and to configure it correctly for the user which will run the application.
+To send emails this application will use the "mutt" command, so you need to install it and to configure it correctly for the user which will run the application.